Latin squares of order 5 and Latin patterns up to order 7

 in agreement with Euler’s result.

 Indexing and abbreviating specific members.
 It may be necessary to distinguish and number specific LS’s (members) within a structure type, particularly when dealing with orthogonality (par.
 4.2).
-We numbered order 4 LS’s (1 to 24) following the sequential enumeration scheme (Appendix II ) It is more rational for higher order to let nomenclature follow the movements (translations, rotations etc. when the members of each LS-structure type are created (par.3.3, multiplicities) with a preferred member as starting point ( List 3.2.2 and par.
+We numbered the order 4 – and most of the order5 Ls’s following the sequential enumeration scheme (Appendix II ) It is more rational for higher order to let nomenclature follow the multiplicity (par.3.3) movements (translations, rotations etc. in a certain order when the members of each LS-structure type are created, with a preferred member as starting point ( List 3.2.2 and par.
 3.3 for order 5).
 An index (path) hk.l would mean: applying translations h and k along the x and y axis of the sites lattice (par.
 1.1) of the selected member and applying the l-numbered member of the of the dihedral symmetry group for a square (par.
 1.2), or vice versa (l.hk).
 When numbering members, and in par 4.2 on orthogonality, we do translations first.
 Both sequences are employed in Appendix III.
-Indexing with paths hk.l and l.hk will only be unique in families without symmetry (4 and 11); in symmetric structures 7 and 9, with multiplicity 50 (above), there will clearly be 4 paths leading from the preferred – to the transformed member.
-A convention could be for adopted for numbering, such as h >k etc., which are well known in crystallography.
+Indexing with paths hk.l and l.hk will only be unique in families without symmetry (4 and 11).
+In symmetric structures such as 7 and 9, with multiplicity 50 (above), there will clearly be 4 paths leading from the preferred – to the same transformed member.
+Some symmetry convention could be for adopted for numbering, such as h >k etc., which are well known in crystallography.

-Distinguishing LS members can be facilitated by abbreviating them as checksums instead of using the full LS descriptions themselves.
+Distinguishing LS members can be facilitated by abbreviating them as digital checksums instead of using the full LS descriptions themselves.
 Checksums are unique for any section of programming code and can be shortened in our case to handy numbers with five or less digits.
 We will employ HP 48 checksums and, if handy, combine indices and checksums in multiplication tables (Appendix III)

 3.5 Order 4 Latin squares revisited.
 LS’s of order 2 and 3